 3. Have a school movie night.

-Spread a king-size sheet or painter’s tarp on the side of the school to project a movie, and invite students and their families to bring lawn chairs or blankets.
+Spread a king-size sheet or painter’s tarp on the side of the school to project a movie and invite students and their families to bring lawn chairs or blankets.
 If the weather’s cold or rainy, turn your school gym into a movie theater and spread out the gymnastics mats for seating.

-4. Have a poster contest.
+4. Hold a poster contest.

-Have different homerooms, school clubs or teams make their best spirit posters to display in the halls.
-Present the winning one at a pep rally, and reward the artists with small gifts like school key chains or rally towels.
+Have different homerooms, school clubs, or teams make their best spirit posters to display in the halls.
+Present the winning one at a pep rally and reward the artists with small gifts, like school key chains or rally towels.

 5. Choose a new school mascot.

-There are enough mustangs, cougars and knights out there.
+There are enough mustangs, cougars, and knights out there.
 Have a contest to pick a new, unique school mascot.
-Perhaps a flying squirrel, hippo, train engine or stallion?
+Perhaps a flying squirrel, hippo, train engine, or stallion?

 6. Designate special dress-up days.

-Some great ideas include: school colors day, crazy hair day, twin day, beach day, jersey day, favorite book character day, color wars (each grade wears a different color), tie-dye day, Hawaiian day and throwback day (dress from your favorite decade).
+Some great ideas include: school colors day, crazy hair day, twin day, beach day, jersey day, favorite book character day, color wars (each grade wears a different color), tie-dye day, and throwback day (dress from your favorite decade).